 Your front porch has a lot of responsibility; it makes the first impression on visitors as they arrive and plays a significant role in providing your home’s “curb appeal.”
 While front porch columns play an important role — namely, supporting your porch roof — they also can make or break the look of the porch and your home in general.
-If you’re looking to update the look of your home, front porch column wraps or column covers can go a long way toward making a lasting impression.
+If you’re looking to update the look of your home, front porch column wraps or column covers from Barron Designs can go a long way toward making a lasting impression.

 When it comes to updating your front porch columns, you have many different choices available.
 You can reinvent your front porch completely and give it an entirely new look, or you can choose to add some new elements to the existing appearance but give it an overall refresh or update.